The Calling (TV series): Production

 In October 2021, it was announced that Peacock had given a straight to series order to The Missing from David E. Kelley based on Dror Mishani's novel The Missing File.
-The next month it was announced Jeff Wilbusch would play the lead character, Avraham Avraham.
+The next month, it was announced that Jeff Wilbusch would play the lead character, Avraham Avraham.

+Reception

+The review aggregator website Rotten Tomatoes reported a 25% approval rating with an average rating of 5.7/10, based on 12 critic reviews.
+The website's critics consensus reads, "Hollowing out an intriguing idea with simpleminded execution, this rote spiritual procedural goes to prove that some callings aren't worth answering."
+Metacritic, which uses a weighted average, assigned a score of 42 out of 100 based on 9 critics, indicating "mixed or average reviews".